SamakshAgarwal/Connect3/README.md

 # Connect3
-Just a simple Connect3 game with both Single player and Multi player.
+Just a simple Connect3 game for Android with both Single and Multi player options.